western-greece-developers/meetup/meetups/2/README.md

 ## TODO: Move the rest of the presentation topics below to the next meetup

-- Tools/Processes/Best practices for remote development teams (Marios)
 - Remote job hunting guidelines (Dimitris)
+- How to speedup a backend implementation with Spring Roo in less than 10 minutes (Marios)
 - Blockchain: What is blockchain?
 How is it structured?
 How it is used in bitcoin mining?
 (Marios)
 - Serverless/IPFS: What is Serverless?
 Couple of Examples.
 Inter Planetary File System [case study].
 (Marios)
 - Clean code principles: What Is Clean Code?
 How can I write clean and maitainable code?
 (Marios)